What do you need if you want to work with young children today?

 Years One and Two – 10 weekend residentials at York Steiner School, 2 five-day residentials at Elmfield Rudolf Steiner School, Stourbridge plus 10 days of work placement per term in a Steiner setting local to you.
 Successful completion of these two years completes the level 4 part of the programme including the Early Years Educator (EYE) criteria.
 You can find this on the Ofqual Register of Regulated Qualifications.

 Year Three – full-time supported work placement in a Steiner setting with 3 weekend residentials in York.
 Successful completion of this third year completes the level 5 part of the programme (this does not form part of the Early Years Educator (EYE) but is a separate Ofqual regulated qualification).
+For all students enrolling for Level 5 from 2019 onwards, our intention is that the Level 5 qualification will be a Crossfields Institute regulated qualification, rather than regulated through NCFE CACHE.
 This meets the international benchmarks formulated by International Association for Steiner/Waldorf Early Childhood Education (IASWECE) and required by Steiner Waldorf Schools Fellowship (SWSF) for those who lead Steiner Waldorf kindergartens.
 To discuss the different pathways available for year three, please contact us.

 There is now a part-time option for NESWEC students to spread the attendance, assignments, placement and costs of the first year of the course over two years.
 If you would like to know more about this option, please contact us for further details.